rgervacio/learning-audacity/docs/managing-a-project/save-and-back-up-a-project.md

 # Save and back up a project

-Saving and backing up a project involves preserving your work for later use.
+Saving and backing up a project involve preserving your work for later use.
 </br>

 ## Save a project